 Contact the Earth, Space, and Environmental Sciences Department for further information.

+Office: NS-110G

-760-744-1150, ext.
-2512 Office: NS-110G Associate Degree, Certificate of Achievement and Certificate of Proficiency
+Associate Degree, Certificate of Achievement and Certificate of Proficiency requirements are listed in Section 6 (green pages).

 Planetarium

 The Planetarium is part of the Earth, Space, and Aviation Sciences Department at Palomar College.
 Several types of planetarium programs are offered for the community including school programs for area elementary and secondary schools.
 The planetarium also offers evening shows throughout each month, open to students of Palomar College and the general public.
 For further information, visit www.palomar.edu/planetarium or contact the planetarium at planetarium@palomar.edu or (760) 744-1150, ext.
 2833.